LintianWang/lab02-300008136-300061354/Testing.md

 ```

-# Output from Design 6
+# Outputs from Design 6

 ```
 if the type is Cartesian, result as follow: